snufkinwa/synap-official/src/content/blog/initialize.md

 ## The Next Step

 This is the initialization log, the first entry in what will become a longer story.
-Future posts will dive into what happens inside that governance layer, how admission decisions work, and how a runtime like this could change how AI systems reason and remember.
+Future posts will dive into what happens inside that governance layer, how admission decisions work, and how a substrate like this could change how AI systems reason and remember.

 The question isn't whether AI systems will remember.
 They already do.
 The question is whether they'll remember responsibly, with context, with consent, with the ability to explain themselves.